rf0321/twi-Java/README.md

 # Twi-Java
 Twitter API wrapper for Java.Basic system is used by standard library only.
 Parsing json is used by org.json
-# The content connect with pull request
-I welcome it.
-But if you pullrequest to this repository,you should write description of pullrequest content in English.
 # Installation
 ### 1.Download Twi-Java.jar
 ### 2.Add as Library the jar